vibeRunner/scrapyard/README.md

 Basically searches for next rows of the Pascal pyramid.
 Endlessly.
 Used in the script above.
 ### SanicPrimes
 Third version of my primes searching script, could be better though.
+### super30
+Simple script I wrote for my brother learning basic math.
+Shows you a bunch of numbers to add together.
+You can change variables at the beginning of the code to make the task more difficult.

 -----
 ## [sillyStuff](sillyStuff)